Looking for things to do at the River Walk in San Antonio?

 Downtown Reach of San Antonio Riverwalk

-The Downtown Reach of the River walk is the most popular area.
-Hundreds of thousands of tourists visit it every year.
+Downtown Reach of the River walk is the most popular area and visited by hundreds of thousands of tourists visit every year.

 This is home to commercial development and this is where most of the malls, boutique stores, famous restaurants, and bars are located.